thejspr/thejspr.com/_posts/2018-08-14-speeding-up-rails-deploys-to-heroku.md

 ## The setup

 - Deploys are performed by SemaphoreCI once master is green.
-- The Rails 5.1 application is running on professional dynos and using the official ruby and nodejs buildpacks.
+- The Rails 5.2 application is running on professional dynos and using the official Ruby and NodeJS buildpacks.
 - Migrations are run on each deploy using a release command (`release: bundle exec rake db:migrate`).